OWASP/www-project-nettacker/index.md

 type: tool
 pitch: OWASP Nettacker is an open source software in Python language which helps you to perform automated penetration testing and automated Information Gathering.
 This software can be run on Windows/Linux/OSX under Python.
 ---
 OWASP Nettacker project was created to automate the information gathering, vulnerability scanning and in general to aid the penetration testing engagements.
-Nettacker is able to run various scans using a variety of methods and generate scan reports(in HTML/TXT/JSON/CSV format) for applications and networks, including discovering services, bugs, vulnerabilities, misconfigurations, default credentials etc. Nettacker can be run as a command-line utility (including running as a Docker container), API, Web GUI mode or as Maltego transforms.
+Nettacker is able to run various scans using a variety of methods and generate scan reports(in HTML/TXT/JSON/CSV format) for applications and networks, including discovering open ports, services, bugs, vulnerabilities, misconfigurations, default credentials, enumerate subdomains, etc. Nettacker can be run as a command-line utility (including running as a Docker container), API, Web GUI mode or as Maltego transforms.

 ### Documentation